stuartellis/sve-personal-website/content/articles/just-task-runner.md

     @hugo server
 ```

+## The Backwards Compatibility Guarantee

 The behaviour of _just_ is covered by a [backwards compatibility guarantee](https://just.systems/man/en/chapter_9.html).
 To verify that new versions of _just_ do not break compatibility, the _just_ project maintain automation to test against _justfiles_ that are published as Open Source.

+This guarantee makes _just_ more suitable for public Open Source projects than other alternatives.
+The developers of the project simply need to specify the minimum version of _just_ that supports the features that they use.
+Tasks will work for contributors and users that have any version of _just_ that is the same or more recent than this minimum version.

 ## Installing just